 Classes are generally limited in size not to exceed 30 students per laboratory or lecture session.
 Specific programmatic requirements are addressed in the program section of this catalog.
-Vocational Nursing classes are not to exceed: 45 students

 Parking

 Parking is provided for students.
 Students park in the parking lot at their own risk.
 Concorde is not responsible for any damage or loss.